-- 44. The Chief Finance Officer will keep a register of all contracts of £5,000 and over, placed by the Council.
-The register must state the name of the contractor, the name of the Council's Contract Manager, the work to be done or goods to be supplied, the duration and value of the contract.
-Any Procurement Manager letting a contract must ensure details are supplied to the Chief Finance Officer for entry in the register. - 45.
-The Chief Finance Officer will also keep a register of all contracts for building, construction or engineering work and associated Consultants which provide for payment by instalments.
+- 46. The Chief Finance Officer will ensure that a register of all contracts of £5,000 and over, placed by the Council is kept.
+The register must state the name of the contractor, the name of the Council's Contract Manager, the scope of the work to be done or goods to be supplied, the duration and value of the contract.
+Any Procuring Officer letting a contract must ensure details are supplied to the Chief Finance Officer for entry in the register. - 47.
+The Chief Finance Officer will also ensure that a register of all contracts for building, construction or engineering work and associated Consultants which provide for payment by instalments is kept.
 This register must show the state of account of each contract between the Council and contractor, together with any other payments and related professional fees.
-The Procurement Manager letting such a contract must ensure details are supplied to the Chief Financial Officer for entry in the register.
+The Procuring Officer letting such a contract must ensure details are supplied to the Chief Financial Officer for entry in the register.